mtahafarooq/mtahafarooq.github.io/aboutme.md

 #### Achievements/Tasks

-* Revamped overall UI of project and enhanced the UI/UX to be frictionless.
+* Revamped overall UI of project and enhanced the UI/UX to be more intuitive.
-* Rewrote frontend for already done feature module namely ‘Warehouse’.
+* Refactored frontend for some feature modules to get rid of tech debt.
-* Contributed two new feature modules namely ‘Checks’ & ‘Tax Management’ from scratch.
+* Contributed feature modules i.e. Checks Management, Tax Management.
-* Implemented Lazy-Loading technique to give performance boost to the application.
+* Implemented Lazy Loading strategy to give performance boost in terms of load time.

 #### Tools & Technologies
 Angular | Spring MVC | Hibernate | Visual Studio Code | Intellij IDEA | Basecamp | CI/CD